Wolfgang Amadeus Mozart

 - Symphony No. 41 in C major ("Jupiter"), KV 551 (1788) — 'TH 300

 Notes and References

 - See also Tchaikovsky's interview with the newspaper Odessa News (Одесские новости) in January 1893: "I was sixteen when I first heard Mozart's Don Giovanni.
 It was a revelation to me.
 I am not capable of describing the overwhelming power of the impression that I experienced.
-It is because of this fact, perhaps, that of all great composers, it is Mozart for whom I feel the most tender love" Quoted from Alexander Poznansky and Brett Langston, , p.
+It is because of this fact, perhaps, that of all great composers, it is Mozart for whom I feel the most tender love".
+Quoted from , p.
 524, note 9.